 As gluconeogenesis is aimed at reversing glycolysis, the reversible steps of the glycolysis pathway simply run in the other direction.
 However, there are three irreversible steps that cannot run in the other direction for energetic reasons.
 These steps must be circumvented using three key reactions that make them more energy efficient.

-Steps 2 to 6 are presented here in a summarized form because they correspond precisely to the process of the glycolysis—just in the opposite direction.
-Via the intermediate products 2-phosphoglycerate, 3-phosphoglycerate, 1,3-bisphosphate and glyceraldehyde-3-phosphate, fructose-1,6-biphosphate is formed.
-In this process, 1 ATP and 1 NADH+H+ are consumed.
+Steps 2–6 are summarized because they correspond precisely to the process of glycolysis—just in the opposite direction.
+Via the intermediate products 2-phosphoglycerate, 3-phosphoglycerate, 1,3-bisphosphate, and glyceraldehyde-3-phosphate, fructose-1,6-biphosphate is formed.
+In this process, 1 ATP and 1 NADH + H+ are consumed.
 The individual reaction steps can be found here.
-Glycolysis and gluconeogenesis both involve the same enzymes.
-It is merely the direction of the reaction which is different.
+Glycolysis and gluconeogenesis both involve the same enzymes, only the direction of the reaction is different.

-The second key enzyme has to dephosphorylate fructose-1,6-biphosphate.
-In the gluconeogenesis, the enzyme fructose-1,6-bisphosphatase catalyzes the dephosphorylation of the substrate to fructose-6-phosphate, thereby consuming 1 H2O (in glycolysis, it is phosphofructokinase 1 which catalyzes the phosphorylation).
+The 2nd key enzyme has to dephosphorylate fructose-1,6-biphosphate.
+In gluconeogenesis, the enzyme fructose-1,6-bisphosphatase catalyzes the dephosphorylation of the substrate to fructose-6-phosphate, thereby consuming 1 H2O (in glycolysis, it is phosphofructokinase 1 that catalyzes the phosphorylation).

-This step occurs without any use of energy in correspondence with glycolysis.
+This step occurs without any use of energy as in glycolysis.

-In the third and final key reaction, glucose-6-phosphate dephosphorylates to glucose consuming 1 H2O.
+In the 3rd and final key reaction, glucose-6-phosphate is dephosphorylated to glucose, consuming 1 H2O.
 This reaction is catalyzed by glucose-6-phosphatase and takes place in the endoplasmic reticulum.

 - Pyruvate carboxylase and phosphoenolpyruvate carboxykinase (PEPCK)

-These enzymes are found almost exclusively in the kidney, the liver, and the intestinal mucosa, which is why gluconeogenesis only takes place there.
+These enzymes are found almost exclusively in the kidney, liver, and intestinal mucosa, which is why gluconeogenesis only takes place in these locations.